sunng87/pgwire/README.md

 This library is a work in progress and in its relatively early stage.
 There is no guarantee for API stability.
 I'm constantly introducing break changes during this period.
-And also sorry for lack of API docs, examples may get you familiar with its usage.
+And also sorry for lack of some API docs, examples (`pgwire/examples`) may get you familiar with its usage.

 ## Status